fatiando/pooch/doc/usage.rst

         Load a large zipped sample data as a pandas.DataFrame.
         """
         # Extract the file "actual-data-file.txt" from the archive
-        unpack =  UnzipSingle(member="actual-data-file.txt")
+        unpack =  Unzip(members=["actual-data-file.txt"])
         # Pass in the processor to unzip the data file
-        fname = GOODBOY.fetch("zipped-data-file.zip", processor=unpack)
+        fnames = GOODBOY.fetch("zipped-data-file.zip", processor=unpack)
+        # Returns the paths of all extract members (in our case, only one)
+        fname = fnames[0]
         # fname is now the path of the unzipped file ("actual-data-file.txt") which can
         # be loaded by pandas directly
         data = pandas.read_csv(fname)
         return data

 Alternatively, your zip archive could contain multiple files that you want to unpack.
-In this case, the :class:`pooch.Unzip` processor can extract all files into a directory and return a list of file paths instead of a single one:
+In this case, the default behavior of :class:`pooch.Unzip` is to extract all files into a directory and return a list of file paths instead of a single one:

 .. code:: python